If you're unable to get to your local polling station on the day of an election you can vote by post.

 If you live abroad

-If you live abroad we recommend that you appoint a proxy to vote on your behalf, as there may not be enough time for postal votes to reach you and be sent back before close of poll.
+If you live abroad you can appoint a proxy to vote on your behalf, as there may not be enough time for postal votes to reach you and be sent back before the poll closes.

 After you've applied